 2. Implications of the Changing World of Work for Occupational Safety and Health

 Digitalisation, globalisation, demographic change and the increasing flexibility of work are trends that are currently shaping the world of work.
 This has brought new forms of work and work organization, and new challenges and opportunities for prevention.
-The Congress will consider the implications of the changing world of work for workers, employers, policy-makers and regulators, researchers, and OSH professionals.
-It will explore the opportunities to take action on what are now global challenges.
+The Congress considered the implications of the changing world of work for workers, employers, policy-makers and regulators, researchers, and OSH professionals.
+It explored the opportunities to take action on what are now global challenges.

 3. Advancing a Culture of Prevention